LeaDer-E/BlinkText/README.md

 It is built for instant typing workflows, reusable snippets, writing shortcuts, clipboard-aware expansions, and dynamic variables while staying fully offline, lightweight, and practical for everyday use.

+## Development

+BlinkText was built with the assistance of AI tools (including Codex) to accelerate development, improve reliability, and iterate on features more efficiently.

 ## Download

 Downloads are published through GitHub Releases: